Metori/mqtt_domofon/README.md

 * 'N' - call reject command (door will not open)

 ## Outgoing MQTT messages:
-* 'R' - ready; send after successfull boot-up
+* 'R' - ready; sent after successfull boot-up
-* 'C' - call; send after detecting of incoming intercom call
+* 'C' - call; sent after detecting of incoming intercom call
-* 'H' - hangup; send after detected incoming call finished
+* 'H' - hangup; sent after detected incoming call finished
-* 'B' - button; send when "door open" has been performed successfully by hw button press
+* 'B' - button; sent when "door open" has been performed by green hw button press
+* 'J' - reJected; sent when incoming call has been rejected by red hw button press
-* 'S' - success; send in response to 'O' or 'N' command
+* 'S' - success; sent in response to 'O' or 'N' command
-* 'F' - fail; send in response to 'O' or 'N' command (this means that 'O' or 'N' command has been received but no incoming call detected)
+* 'F' - fail; sent in response to 'O' or 'N' command (this means that 'O' or 'N' command has been received but no incoming call detected)